Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 When should CSA be used?

-Use CSA when the problem involves only the curved side of the cylinder.
+Use CSA when only the curved surface is involved.

 When should TSA be used?

-Use TSA when the entire outer surface, including both ends, is considered.
+Use TSA when the entire outer surface including top and bottom is required.

-Because volume uses the area of the circular base, which is πr².
+Because volume uses the area of the circular base:

-How do I convert litres to cubic centimetres?
+How do we convert litres into cubic centimetres?

 What happens if the radius doubles?